-2016 is the last year of the 3 years cooperation agreement between RBINS and UAC.
-This means that a new agreement needs to be made at the end of 2016, depending on an evaluation of the results and the impact.
+2017 is the last year of the 3 years cooperation agreement between RBINS and UAC.
+This means that a new agreement needs to be made by mid-2017, depending on an evaluation of the results and the impact.
 A mid-term evaluation has been made back to back with the regional CHM workshop in February 2016.

-Benin: implementation of scientific knowledge on fire and grazing for the monitoring of habitats:
+A transition towards 2019 needs to be planned.
+The title of the programme: Benin: implementation of scientific knowledge on fire and grazing for the monitoring of habitats: